microbiomedata/IoT_to_linkml/README.md

 - Preferably with schemaview
 - Otherwise direct linkml methods
 - Otherwise dict -> yaml file

+## To-dos

 ### Poetry autocomplete

 ### Values trying to be set on a copy of a slice from a DataFrame

+These error messages show paths from a previous repository, badexperiment.
+They have not been edited.

 > /Users/mark/sandbox/venv/lib/python3.9/site-packages/pandas/core/indexing.py:1667: SettingWithCopyWarning:
 A value is trying to be set on a copy of a slice from a DataFrame.